davidrtfraser/real_time_crypto/README.md

  - the Kraken Websocket API class

 - [X] Trade to ohlc service
-- [X] Homework: Dockerize the trade to OHLC service
+- [X] HOMEWORK: Dockerize the trade to OHLC service
 HINT: you need to extract config parameters and dockerize the trade_to_ohlc service

 - [X] Topic to feature store service -> service only reads data from kafka I.e. consumer